National Outreach

 • Be committed to the OAO motto: Astronomy for Everyone.

-• Participate in the Global Project/Themes through distributing OAO materials, engaging with the projects laid out by the OAO or developing their own project based on the OAO's content.
+• Participate in the Global Project and Themes by distributing OAO materials, engaging with the projects laid out by the OAO or independently developing projects based on the OAO's content.

-• To be a point of contact between the IAU and OAO, and the communities the NOC represents.
+• Act as a point of contact between the IAU and OAO, and the communities the NOC represents.

-• Develops plans for the public engagement actions associated with the IAU nationwide.
+• Develop plans for the public engagement actions associated with the IAU nationwide.

-• How can I become a NOC for your country?
+• How can I join the NOC network?

 NOC cycles are aligned with the three-year of the IAU General Assemblies.
-After applying, sitting for an interview with a member of the OAO Team, and being approved by the OAO and the National Committee (where applicable), new NOCs are brought into the network for a three-year period starting at the end of that year's General Assembly.
+After applying, sitting for an interview with a member of the OAO Team, and being approved by the OAO and the IAU National Member or National Committee for Astronomy (where applicable), new NOCs are brought into the network for a three-year period.

 • Get in touch with your local NOC.
 You can find all contact information in each country's NOC site.

-• If there is no NOC for your country, you can write to us public@...Click to show, to receive a link for the application form.
+• If your nation is not represented by a NOC, write to us at public@...Click to show, to receive a link for the application form.
 If

-• After a detailed review we will set up an interview with the applicant to continue direct communication with the Office for Astronomy Outreach team.
+• After a detailed review, we will schedule an interview to discuss y our work with the Office for Astronomy Outreach team.

 • What are the benefits of being part of the National Outreach Coordinators Network?